Jared-Lee/GANDGA/README.md

     conda create --name gandga36 python=3.6

-## B. Install all of it in envir gandga27 and envir gandga35
+## B. Install all of the following package

 1- First input :(just input one of them, don't input them at the same time)